monsoonmaelstrom/book2/book2.md

 My mother regains her feet, and continues on as if nothing happened.
 “Today you will all be learning magic.”

 I sigh.
-I’d feel a lot better if I had any idea what she was planning, but I guess there’s no time like the present to find out.
+I’d feel better if I had any idea what she was planning, but I guess there’s no time like the present to find out.

-(( you should figure this out ))

 ----